mbmcmullen27/effective-c/README.md

 ### Chapter 10: Program Structure

 - the author validates some patterns in the way I use header files to compartmentalize code
-- (190) Libraries can often allow a program written with one compiler to use code wthat was built by a different compiler
+- (190) Libraries can often allow a program written with one compiler to use code that was built by a different compiler
     - I never thought about this but I guess I should have guessed it
     - I wonder what the limits of this are.
 I suppose as long as something compiles to machine code for your processor architecture, it really wouldn't matter what compiler or implementation was used to build it?

 - (190) A _static library_ \[...\] incorporates its machine or object code directly into the resulting executable, which means a static library is often tied to a specific release of the program
 - (190) A _dynamic library_, also referred to as a shared library or a dynamic shared object, is an executable without the startup routines.
-It can be pakced with the executable or installed separately but must be available when the executable calls a function provided by the dynamic library
+It can be packed with the executable or installed separately but must be available when the executable calls a function provided by the dynamic library

 - linkage:
     ```c